 Research strengths of the Department include artificial intelligence and intelligent systems, computer and network security, computer vision and pattern recognition, computing education research, databases, distributed systems, graphics and visualization, location-aware information systems, networks, programming languages, robotics, VLSI, computer architecture, and parallel processing.

-In the 2015-2016 academic year research grants awarded to Department faculty totaled $3,080,061.
+In the 2015 - 2016 academic year, research grants awarded to Department faculty totaled $3,080,061.
 Research expenditures by Department faculty totaled $1,523,627.
-In the same year the Department awarded 175 BS, 41 MS, and 10 PhD degrees.
-In Fall 2015 enrollment was 715 undergraduate student and 142 graduate students (of which 85 were PhD students).
+In the same year, the Department awarded 175 BS, 41 MS, and 10 PhD degrees.
+In Fall 2015, enrollment was 715 undergraduate students and 142 graduate students (of which 85 were PhD students).
 In total, the Department has about 33% of all undergraduate students in the College when including "pre" students (these are students who have declared a major in the Department, but have not yet met admission requirements).
-Last year, the percentage of women in the three BS programs was 14.2%, in the three MS programs it was 27.2%, and in the PhD program it was 14.3%.
-For the BS and MS programs this is an increase from 5 years ago.
+Last year, the percentage of women in the three BS programs was 14.2%, in the three MS programs was 27.2%, and in the PhD program was 14.3%.
+For the BS and MS programs, this is an increase from 5 years ago.

 We have Teaching and Research Assistantships available for PhD students that include a stipend and tuition waiver.
 For undergraduates, we offer a Research Experiences for Undergraduates (REU) program, connections for internship opportunities with companies in the Tampa Bay area, and the opportunity to do meaningful capstone design projects in conjunction with local companies.
 We are located in the beautiful Tampa Bay area, which has several of the top-ranked beaches in the world, a sunny climate, and many opportunities for recreation as well as cultural activities.